 How do I learn to surf the river?

 Any town with a good river wave should have at least one surf shop that can provide all the river surf equipment and instruction you will need to surf the river.

 When first starting out it’s always a good idea to rent your surf gear and try out the sport before you commit to buying your own equipment.
 Once you’ve got the surf bug a complete setup for your own river surf board, wetsuit, booties, helmet and life jacket should cost anywhere from $500-$1,000.
 But once you’ve purchased your gear river surfing is free.

 What is the best time of year to surf the river?

-The more water flowing down the river the bigger and stronger the waves will be.
-But the flow on every river is different depending on damns, irrigation, snow-pack and temperature changes.
+Typically the more water flowing down the river the bigger and stronger the waves will be.
+But every river wave responds differently to river flow.
+River flows are effected by dams, irrigation, snow-pack and temperature changes.
 As a general rule the first few months of spring after a warming trend will provide the most CFS (cubic feet per second) which translates to the strongest flow of water down the river.
 If you are lucky enough to live by a man made wave with underwater pneumatic bladders like we have here at the Bend Whitewater Park professional wave shapers can manipulate the flow to make great surf waves year round.

 Is river surfing dangerous?

 Like any sport on the river, water safety should be a top priority.
 As long as you take the proper precautions river surfing is a fun and safe sport.
 Check with your local river surf shop to rent or purchase life jackets, helmets, wetsuits, booties and anything else to make your river surfing experience fun and accident free.

 What kind of surf board do I need to surf the river?